Written by attorney James Caporrino, 11 months ago.

 1 person found this Legal Guide helpful

-Written by attorney James Caporrino, about 1 year ago.
+Written by attorney James Caporrino, over 1 year ago.

 The Rent Security Deposit Act (NJSA 46:8-19 to 26) ("the Act") provides that alandlord of residential premises must notify a tenant in writing, within 30 days of the initial receipt of a securitydeposit, of the name and address of the bank in which the security is deposited, the ...

-Written by attorney James Caporrino, almost 3 years ago.
+Written by attorney James Caporrino, about 3 years ago.

 One of the most common misconceptions relating to residential evictions in New Jersey is the belief that if a tenant is a month-to-month tenant, that tenant can be evicted upon30 days notice.
 Generally, unless the tenancyis in an owner-occupied premises with not more than trwo re...

-Written by attorney James Caporrino, over 4 years ago.
+Written by attorney James Caporrino, almost 5 years ago.